elide-dev/elide/README.md

 ## Using Elide as a runtime

 First and foremost, Elide is a runtime.
 The runtime is **still in alpha**.
-You can try it like with:
+You can try it with:
 ```bash
 curl -sSL --tlsv1.2 "dl.elide.dev/cli/install.sh" | bash -s -
 ```